syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

 }
 {% endhighlight %}
 {% endtabs %}

+A working sample can be downloaded from [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/ExcelToImage371843027.zip).

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.
 You can also explore our [Blazor Excel library demo](https://blazor.syncfusion.com/demos/xlsio/create-excel?theme=bootstrap5) that shows how to create and modify Excel files from C# with just five lines of code.